bristlemouth/bm_core/docs/reference/integrations.md

 The file operations integration is used to access data to/from a file on another node.
 This is beneficial,
-because not all nodes on a network may have a file system that can store persistent data.
+because not all nodes on a network may have a file system that can store persistent data, or may not be in an easily accessible location to retrieve persistently stored data.
 The integration offers the following API:

 ```{eval-rst}